KAAR1998/FinalProject/README.md

-# Final Project- Analysis and predictions on the price of a diamond
+# Ironhack Final Project- Analysis and Predictions on the price of a diamond

 Using a dataset of close to 54,000 diamonds' prices and attributes I conducted data analysis, visualisation and numerous predictions to find the optimal model to predict the price of a diamond based on their characteristics.

 Once the optimal model had been found, I applied it towards building an application that effectively predicts the price of your diamond if all the necessary attributes are are entered.
-The code for the building of the application can be found in the "app" folder within this repository.

 #  Data